koryos77/holbertonschool-shell/permissions/README.md

 4_ touch to create a file
-5_ chmod user+x filename to add execute permission to a user 6_ chmod 754 filename to add execute permission to user, group owner and read only for others 7_ chmod 777 filename to add execute permission to everyone 8_
+5_ chmod user+x filename to add execute permission to a user 6_ chmod 754 filename to add execute permission to user, group owner and read only for others 7_ chmod a+x filename to add execute permission to everyone 8_ chmod 007 filename to give permission only to others 9_
-9_
 10_
 11_